bugzmanov/cleancode-critique/src/chapter_32.md

 </div>

 Or.. you could also argue that the domain of this function is to convert PageData into HTML as a raw string.
-In that context, the function consistently operates on the same level of abstraction: processing data of a specific shape and generating formatted HTML text.
+From that perspective, everything here operates at the same level - transforming structured data into formatted text.

 <div class="subtle-paragraph">
 "Abstractions are mappings between a complex concrete world and a simple idealized one."